mxcl/swift-sh/README.md

 dependency from GitHub.

 The above will fetch https://github.com/mxcl/PromiseKit, anything greater than version 6.5 but less than version 7.0.
-Then bar/Foo version precisely 6.5.
-Then bar/Baz, with a specific Git SHA.
+Then https://github.com/bar/Foo version precisely 6.5.
+Then https://github.com/bar/Baz, with the specific Git SHA `b4de8c`.

 # Internal Details

-`swift sh` creates a Swift package that generates a single executable for your script in `~/Library/Caches/Shwifty`, the script is then executed via `swift run`.
+`swift sh` creates a Swift `Package.swift` configured to fetch your dependencies and build a single executable for your script in `~/Library/Caches/Shwifty`, the script is then executed via `swift run`.

 # Stuff We Would/Plan-to Implement